MurtazaAbidi/Vector-Space-Model/README.md

 2.Allows partial matching of documents with the queries.
 Hence, able to produce good institutive scoring.
 Continuous scoring between queries and documents.
 3.Ranking of documents are possible using relevance score between document and query.

+steps to run:
+1) Open Project (Assign2) in your IDE.
+2) First run preprocessing.py
+3) Run main.py

+Note: To run main.py all modules should be install that are used in this project.
+(like: eel, nltk)